agence-appy/fcmhttpv1/README.md

  A [Laravel](https://laravel.com/) package that allow you tu use the new FCM Http V1 API.

  ## Installation
+If your firebase project is already configured, you can skip this part and go to the [Usage](https://github.com/agence-appy/fcmhttpv1/edit/master/README.md#usage) section
 The installation will be in 2 steps.
 First we're gonna create and manage the firebase project through the [Firebase Console](https://console.firebase.google.com/u/0/).
 Then we'll see how to implement the Firebase FCM Http V1 in your awesome Laravel project.